cdapio/cdap/docs/developer-guide/source/debugging.rst

-While transactions don't inform you about the tasks that launched them—whether it was a Flowlet, a MapReduce job, etc.—you can match the time they were started with the activity of your Reactor to track potential issues.
+While transactions don't inform you about the tasks that launched them—whether it was a Flowlet, a MapReduce job, etc.—you can match the time they were started with the activity of your CDAP to track potential issues.

 If you really know what you are doing and you spot a transaction in the